 New WVU Study Provides Road Map to Lower Methane Emissions for Future Heavy-duty Natural Gas Vehicle Fleet

-from a future, much larger vehicle fleet.
-The predicted methane emissions rates
+a future, much larger vehicle fleet.
+The predicted methane emissions rates from a

-from a 2035 natural gas fleet cover a wide range depending on technologies adopted
+2035 natural gas fleet cover a wide range depending on technologies adopted and best

 While most students spend their summer break decompressing from a busy academic year, one international student from West Virginia University’s Statler College of Engineering and Mineral Resources used his time off to give back while pursuing his passions.